weiping-playnext/Zenject/Documentation/MemoryPools.md

 ## <a id="resetting"></a>Resetting Items In Pool

-One very important thing to be aware of when using memory pools instead of factories is that you must make sure to completely "refresh" the given instance.
+One very important thing to be aware of when using memory pools instead of factories is that you must make sure to completely "reset" the given instance.
 This is necessary otherwise you might have state from a previous "life" of the instance bleeding in to the behaviour of the new instance.

-You can refresh the object by implementing any of the following methods in your memory pool derived class:
+You can reset the object by implementing any of the following methods in your memory pool derived class:

 ```csharp
 public class Foo